TV-Rename/tvrename/about.md

 ..then this is the tool for you!

 **But wait..
 Theres more!!!**
- * Rename files, using data from thetvdb.com
+ * Rename files, using data from [TheTVDB.com](http://thetvdb.com "Visit thetvdb.com")
  * Check if you're missing episodes in your collection
  * Tell you how long until the next episode of a show airs
  * Monitor your "library" for new episodes and seasons of shows